Moss is the New Paint: How to Create Art with Moss

 On a wall: by using the same principle, it’s not hard to install the tiles on a vertical surface.
 You can cover biiiiigggg surfaces or smaller ones.
 Tip : always think of framing the project somehow to hide the side of the tiles.

-Mossart signs and logos: each fibre of lichen is just like a pixel on a computer screen: you can only create shapes that are detailed to a certain point.
-Overall the result depends on the size of your project and the care with which you glue the moss.
+Mossart signs and logos: each fiber of lichen is just like a pixel on a computer screen: you can only create shapes that are detailed to a certain point.
+Overall, the result depends on the size of your project and the care with which you glue the moss.

 Mossart frames: everybody’s got an old empty frame they don’t know what to do with.
 This could be perfect for a rustic or modern Mossart frame.

-The reindeer moss comes in 13 different colours, and I know that the artist in you is already wondering which shades will look best when mixed together.
-In the end it’s only a matter of taste, and hopefully the pictures you see will inspire you!
+The reindeer moss comes in 13 different colors, and I know that the artist in you is already wondering which shades will look best when mixed together.
+In the end it’s only a matter of taste, and hopefully the pictures you see here will inspire you!